oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

     - `docker push` the tagged image to the target repository.
   - Before you deploy a domain resource:
     - Modify the domain resource file's `image:` value to match the Docker tag for the image in the repository.
-    - If the repository requires a login, then also deploy a corresponding Kubernetes docker secret to the same namespace that the domain resource will use, and modify the domain resource file's `imagePullSecrets:` to reference this secret.
+    - If the repository requires a login, then also deploy a corresponding Kubernetes `docker secret` to the same namespace that the domain resource will use, and modify the domain resource file's `imagePullSecrets:` to reference this secret.

-Alternatively, if you have access to the local Docker image cache on each worker node in the cluster, then you can use a docker command to save the image to a file, copy the image file to each worker node, and use a docker command to load the image file into the node's image cache.
+Alternatively, if you have access to the local Docker image cache on each worker node in the cluster, then you can use a Docker command to save the image to a file, copy the image file to each worker node, and use a `docker` command to load the image file into the node's image cache.

 For more information, see the [Cannot pull image FAQ]({{<relref "/faq/cannot-pull-image">}}).